babyboomer53/Lesson-3-Assignment/README.md

 capabilities  provided  by  computers containing  multiple  processor  cores;
 typically resulting in enhanced performance.

-from  which  the data  will be read.
+This  program expects  a single argument containing the name of the text file from  which  the data  will be read.
 When the argument  is omitted, an error message  and a  stack trace will be  displayed on the console and the program exits immediately.